Frequently Asked Questions About Produce and Pesticides

 To make the Dirty Dozen™ list as useful as possible, we present data on the fruits and vegetables that consumers are more likely to purchase.
 We combined kale and collard greens into single item called "leafy greens."
 Corn on the cob and frozen corn are listed as "sweet corn."

-EWG's Shopper's Guide is based on samples of produce available to U.S. consumers, and includes both domestic and imported produce.
+EWG's Shopper's Guide to Pesticides in Produce™ is based on samples of produce available to U.S. consumers, and includes both domestic and imported produce.
 We typically combined testing results for domestic and imported fruits and vegetables.
 However, if we observed a big difference between a food’s imported and domestic scores, or found notable differences in the toxicity of particular pesticide residues, we took account of this in the rankings.

 Most starchy “field corn” and soy grown in the United States is genetically modified to withstand direct applications of Roundup and sometimes also 2,4-D. These crops are processed into oils, corn syrup and other common ingredients in processed foods.
 If you want to avoid genetically modified foods look for items that are organic or bear the "Non-GMO Project Verified" label.
 We recommend that people use EWG's Shopper's Guide To Avoiding GMO Food, Food Scores database and Healthy Living app, which can help identify foods likely to contain genetically engineered ingredients.